ShaggyHW/Rs3ServerSideXPTracker/README.md

 	COMMANDS:

-		gainz

-			Usage - !SHW gainz username

-			username not required IF command link was used previously

-		Reponds with the xp gained since the last time the command was used

 		gains

-			Usage - !SHW gainz username
+			Usage - !SHW gains username (Reponds with the xp gained since the last time the command was used) Usage - !SHW gains -since "2020-06-21" username (Reponds with the xp gained since the date specified if theres a record available)

 			username not required IF command link was used previously

-		Same as Gainz

-		listgainz

-			Usage - !SHW listgainz username;username;....;username (Currently Disabled!)

-		Same as gainz/gains but for multiple users

 		new